 Description: This course is intended for students majoring in Liberal Arts and Humanities.
-The topics covered in this course include polynomial, radical, rational, absolute value, exponential and logarithmic functions; systems of equations; polynomial equations; permutations and combinations; analytic geometry; and linear programming.
+The topics covered in this course develop the understanding and use of real-world applications of polynomial, radical, rational, absolute value, exponential and logarithmic functions; systems of equations; polynomial equations; permutations and combinations; analytic geometry; and linear programming.
 72 hours lecture.
 (Letter Grade or Pass/No Pass option.)